symfony/symfony-docs/components/process.rst

         echo $exception->getMessage();
     }

-Using features from the OS shell
+Using Features From the OS Shell
 --------------------------------

 .. versionadded:: 4.2